MarcEngrie/Scan-Network/README.md

 idem for ports if port scan was requested.

 **Note:**
-Should a device be occasionally be online/alive, then you can control the reporting by changing the status-flag in the .lst file from A (always) to O (occasionally)
+Should a device occasionally be online, then you can control the reporting by changing the status-flag in the .lst file from A (always) to O (occasionally)

 Reporting of anomalies can be on the screen (PRINT), in a file .err (FILE), mail (SMTP) or via syslog message (SYSLOG).
 All controlled in the corresponding section of the YAML-file